 One of the best things to do in Seminyak is to shop!
 Once Bali shopping equalled cheap knockoffs, Bintang singlets and tie-dyed sarongs.
 All these still exist in the abundance at markets, but there is now also a more sophisticated shopping experience.
 From high-end boutiques, incredible homewares, inspiring custom pieces and surf shops scattered through the heart of Seminyak and surrounding areas.

-Stay in a private Villa
+27. Stay in a Private Villa

 Bali is the perfect place to choose to stay in a private villa, there are so many wonderful choices that are actually affordable.
 Here you can have luxurious privacy without the hefty price tag!
 From private pool villas to traditional Balinese style, or villas with multiple bedrooms and services like cooks and drivers for families.
 There is something for everyone!